 All TRS members contribute a percentage of their earned income as a share of the funding for their retirement, disability, and death benefits.
 TRS employers also contribute a share based on their employees' total earned income.
 The employer contributions go into a statewide pool and those pooled funds are invested by the Montana Board of Investments to provide long-term funding for TRS benefits.

-Public pensions contribute to our state and local economy
+Public pensions contribute to the state and local economy

-For fiscal year 2017, TRS paid more than $277 million to 12,000+ retired members living in Montana's 56 counties.
+For fiscal year 2019, TRS paid over $367 millon to 16,662 retirees and other benefit recipients.
+Of that amount, nearly $307 million was paid to the 13,278 recipients living right here in Montana.
 These dollars flow back into your local communities.